 What Not to Miss When Visiting the Black Hills, South Dakota

-So you are thinking about traveling to the Black Hills this summer for a fun family getaway or maybe a retreat for you and your sweetheart, but other than Mt.
-Rushmore you don't really know where to start.
-Fear no more for I will outline here the fun and distinctive destinations, tricks, tips, and suggested "all in one" activity days.
-After reading you will be well on your way to knowing the place like a local before you even arrive.
+So you are thinking about traveling to the Black Hills this summer for a fun family getaway or a retreat with your sweetheart, but other than Mt.
+Rushmore, you don't really know where to start.
+Fear no more; in this article, I will outline fun and distinctive destinations, tricks, tips, and suggested "all in one" activity days.
+After reading, you will be well on your way to knowing the place like a local before you even arrive.

-Before coming to the Black Hills I'm sure you will do your research on the area, finding lots of information on Wall, the Badlands, and Mt.
-Rushmore; because these topics have been so well written about, I'm going to skip them here with a slight mention that in my own humble opinion Wall and Wall Drug is a crowded tourist trap and not worth the stop.
+Before coming to the Black Hills, I'm sure you will do your research on the area, finding lots of information on Wall (and Wall Drug), the Badlands, and Mt.
+Rushmore.
+Because these topics have been so well written about, I'm going to skip them here with no more than a slight mention that in my own humble opinion, Wall is a crowded tourist trap and not worth the stop.
 I know many others who disagree with me, but that is just my own personal opinion.
-Can't say I didn't warn you....
+Can't say I didn't warn you . . . .

-You might be wondering how much time to take out of your vacation for your stop here.
+You might be wondering how much time to take out of your vacation for your stop in the Black Hills.
 I would say a week is plenty.
-I will go over five days worth of activity in this article.
+I will go over five days' worth of activities in this article.
 The two in-between days will be needed for lighter activities, good eating, and Mt.
 Rushmore.
 I suggest that you save the Badlands for a day when you can go early for the sunrise or late for the sunset.
-Those are the only times you will truly appreciate the beauty of that area, otherwise it just looks like a wasteland.
+Those are the only times you will truly appreciate the beauty of that area; otherwise, it just looks like a wasteland.

 Avoid Visiting During Sturgis

 Let's touch on Sturgis time and why it's not a good idea to come for the 14 days that include or surround it.
-The Black Hills is a place where the local businesses and people depend on money that is brought in during the largest economic time of the year: when the Annual Sturgis Motorcycle Rally comes to town.
+The local businesses and people in the Black Hills depend on the money that is brought in during the largest economic time of the year—the two weeks when the Annual Sturgis Motorcycle Rally comes to town.
 During this huge event, hotel costs skyrocket by hundreds of dollars a night.
-Rooms that you can get during the start or end of the season for $89.99 a night, turn into high dollar rentals at $299.99 for a double queen.
-Without even having to touch on the traffic in streets that are built for small towns, the noise, the wait for restaurants, and the prices alone should deter you.
-It is just simply better not to come during Sturgis.
+Rooms that you can get during the start or end of the season for $89.99 a night turn into high-dollar rentals at $299.99 for a double queen.
+The prices alone should deter you, but bear in mind that you'll also have to contend with congestion in streets that were built for small-town traffic, lots of noise, and long waits for restaurants.
+It is simply better not to come during Sturgis.
 In order to make sure you don't plan your trip during this time, check the current year's dates for the event.
-Remember that the chaos starts a few days before, and lasts a few days after...as do the prices.
-You can also pick up the prior year's rally shirts at just about any gas station for around five dollars, bearing in mind someone paid $25.00 plus for that same shirt during the year before.
+Remember that the chaos starts a few days before and lasts a few days after . . . as do the prices.
+You can also pick up the prior year's rally shirts at just about any gas station for around $5, bearing in mind someone paid $25.00 or more for that same shirt the year before.

 Custer State Park